nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

       In this example, the component index is ``3``.
       In the following steps, the companion image component is selected with ``suit-directive-set-component-index: 3``.

    #.
-Modify the ``suit-install`` sequence to boot the companion image before accessing the candidate images, which are stored in the external memory:
+Modify the ``suit-install`` sequence in the application manifest file (:file:`app_envelope.yaml.jinja2`) to boot the companion image before accessing the candidate images stored in the external memory:

       .. code-block:: yaml